AnnabelleAB/CS5500-Ast2/Discovery.md

 ### Part2
 Goals:
-1. Based on the images provided and the assignment's requirements, provide a front-end update with new functionality.
+1. Based on the images provided and the assignment's requirements, provide a front-end update with new functionality on spreadsheet keypad.
 2. Update FormulaEvaluator.ts to incorporate new functionality as detailed in the assignment.
 3. Ensure comprehensive testing – both unit tests and human testing.
 4. Create documentation outlining team contributions and a post-mortem evaluation.